 Total debt-to-asset ratios tend to be higher for larger farms and for farms that specialize in livestock feeding.
 Ratios of 10 to 30 percent are common among Iowa farms, although many operate with little or no debt.
 A high debt load does not make farms less efficient, but principal and interest payments eat into cash flow.
 High efficiency farms are able to service a higher debt load safely.

-Another useful measure is how much net worth thefarm has for each crop acre farmed, especially for cashgrain farms.
-The IFBA average is nearly $3,000.
+Another useful measure is how much net worth the farm has for each crop acre farmed, especially for cash grain farms.
+The IFBA average is nearly $2,500.

 Net farm income is highly variable from year to year, and is closely tied to the size and efficiency of the operation.
 It also depends on the amount of debt the farm is carrying.
-The rate of return on farm assets is quite variable, too, but average long-term rates of 6 to 10percent have been common in Iowa.
-High-profit farms may average more than 12 percent, however, while low profit farms often realize a return of only 2 percent or less.
+The rate of return on farm assets is quite variable, too, but average long-term rates of 6 to 10 percent have been common in Iowa.
+High-profit farms may average more than 12 percent, while low-profit farms often realize a return of only two percent or less.

 The average rate of return on farm equity measures how fast farm net worth is growing, excluding changes in land and machinery values.
 Highly leveraged farms may earn little or no return on equity when interest rates are high.
 On the other hand, if the farm’s overall return on assets is higher than the cost of borrowed money, the return on equity may be quite high and net worth will grow rapidly.

 Operating profit margin is equal to the dollar return to capital divided by the value of farm production each year.
-Ratios have averaged about 25 to 30 percent in recent years.
-High profit farms have had ratios of 35 percent or more, while low profit farms have had ratios of less than 15 percent.
+Ratios have averaged about 6 to 10 percent in recent years, and 25 to 30 percent in the 2000s.
+High profit farms have had ratios of 30 percent or more, while low profit farms have had ratios of less than 10 percent.
 Farms that hire or rent assets such as labor, land, or machinery will have a lower operating profit margin because operating costs are higher.
 However, they will usually generate a larger gross and net income.
 Farms with owned or crop share rented land will have a higher operating profit margin because they have lower operating expenses.

 Another common measure of profitability is Earnings Before Interest, Taxes, Depreciation, and Amortization, abbreviated as EBITDA.
 It shows how many dollars are available for debt repayment.

-Asset turnover ratios for typical farms are about 30 to 40 percent, but they can range from 20 to 30 percent for low profit farms and up to 40 to 50 percent for high profit farms.
+Asset turnover ratios for typical farms are about 20 to 30 percent, but they can range from 10 to 20 percent for low profit farms and up to 30 to 50 percent for high profit farms.
 The asset turnover ratio measures the efficient use of investment capital while the operating profit margin ratio measures the efficient use of operating capital.
-Becausethey are substitutes for each other (owned and rented land, for example), farms that are high in one measure may be low in the other.
+Because they are substitutes for each other (owned and rented land, for example), farms that are high in one measure may be low in the other.

-The average net farm income ratio for Iowa farms has been in the 20 to 30 percent range in recent years.
+The average net farm income ratio for Iowa farms has been in the 5 to 15 percent range in recent years but used to be in the 20 to 30 percent range in the 2000s.
 High profit farms have averaged from 30 to 40 percent, and low profit farms less than 15 percent.